-8.2.
-The joint proposals need not request equal funding from FAPESP and NSF, however, the proposals should have budgets adequately balanced in terms of participation of scientists from each region.
+8.6 Proposal budgets submitted to NSF and FAPESP do not have to request equal funding from each agency; each proposal should have a budget that reflects the participation of scientists from each region.
 The only requirement is that the funding rules of each agency must be followed.

 9. Proposal characteristics:

 Researchers from the State of São Paulo must send a pre-proposal, in English, which must include the following documents and information: